TheOddCell/idlebox/README.md

 - Static linking
 - **glibc**, not musl

-However, the best method is step 4a.
+However, the best method is extra 1.

 ### Extra 3.
 Use your own `busybox` binary (may not work well)